Murray Hidary: Mind Travel

-Murray is the creator of Mind Travel.
+Hidary is the creator of Mind Travel.
 He performs real-time compositions at the piano.
 These performances feature his solo piano with visual art installations.
 Mind Travel has also featured performances by ETHEL including the premiere of Hidary's Piano Quintet.
 Concert venues include The Metropolitan Museum of Art in New York City, The Soho House in West Hollywood, New York City, Chicago and Miami, The Crest Theater, The Carlsbad Music Festival, St Regis Hotel in Aspen, The Mind Body Green Revitalize Conference in Arizona, Unplug Meditation Studio, The Shine in Los Angeles and the Listening Room in NYC.

 Photography career

 Murray Hidary first began experimenting with photography during a cross-country road trip when he was 17 years old.
 He continued his travel and nature photography after his first semester at NYU, when at the age of 18, he took a leave of absence from college and spent 8 months riding a bicycle over 10,000 miles throughout Thailand, Malaysia, Singapore, Fiji, New Zealand and Australia.

 Hidary's work has garnered wide praise, regularly appears in gallery and museum exhibitions, and is held in many private collections.
 His photography has appeared in myriad group shows including the San Francisco MoMA's 15th Biennial Auction (San Francisco, CA), at the Guggenheim Museum (New York, NY), and the San Diego Art Institute (San Diego, CA).
 Solo exhibitions of Hidary's work have been featured at Atelier (New York, NY), Metro Gallery (Reno, NV), Karpeles Museum (Santa Barbara, CA), East Link Gallery (Shanghai, China), and the Nabokov Museum (St. Petersburg, Russia).

 Hidary's work is also part of Art Pic's collection of available pieces in Los Angeles, CA. Through Art Pic, Hidary's photographs have been featured in movies and television including FOX's House, CBS's Numbers and NBC's Joey, and films such as My Best Friend's Girl and Unhitched.
 Hidary's work also appeared in a Revlon advertisement and a Nikon television ad campaign featuring Ashton Kutcher, as well as the flagship Ralph Lauren store in New York, NY.

-In June, 2015, he won 1st Place, Still Life at the Florida Museum of Photographic Arts, International Photography Competition.
+In June 2015, he won 1st Place, Still Life at the Florida Museum of Photographic Arts, International Photography Competition.